What Is DisplayPort 2.1?

 The DisplayPort interface version 2.1 allows for a maximum bandwidth of up to 80 Gbps, depending on the transmission mode.
 It’s backward compatible with the previous DisplayPort standards and supports DSC and MST as a baseline.

-With newer monitors getting higher and higher refresh rates and resolutions, and newer graphics cards and CPUs getting a lot faster, we’re going to need a video interface that’ll be able to keep up with all that – preferably without compressions!
+With newer monitors getting higher and higher refresh rates and resolutions, and newer graphics cards and CPUs getting a lot faster, we’re going to need a video interface that’ll be able to keep up with all that – preferably without compression!

 This is where DisplayPort 2.1 comes in.